No evidence for p- or d-wave dark matter annihilation from local large-scale structure

 \subsubsection{\texorpdfstring{$J$}{J} factor for \texorpdfstring{$p$}{p}-wave annihilation}

 For $p$-wave annihilation, the $J$ factor can be re-written as

+which upon expanding the square and remembering that we are assuming velocities are defined with respect to the center of mass, i.e. the velocity distribution is zero-centered, the whole expression can then be simplified to (see \cite{boucher2022j})

 where $\rho\left( \bm{r}(\mu) \right) $ is the dark matter density at the position $\mu$ along the line of sight and $\sigma_r$ and $\sigma_\theta$ are the corresponding radial and tangential velocity dispersion, respectively.
+The factor of 2 follows from the symmetry of the problem, i.e. that the two annihilating particles have the same phase-space distribution function.
 We keep the explicit dependence on the line of sight position in order to emphasize that the $J$ factor needs to be evaluated with respect to the observer.
 However, since the total $J$ factor within a pixel is a scalar quantity, one can also first evaluate it within the corresponding volume with respect to the halo centre and then make the appropriate projection.
 This is precisely how the \clumpy package -- which we utilise here -- works (see \cite{FLAT_2022, Charbonnier_2012, Bonnivard_2016, Hutten_2019}).
 Now, to obtain the dispersion for a given halo, we assume spherical symmetry, and therefore must solve the Jeans equation

 where we introduce an anisotropy parameter

 and $\Phi$ is the gravitational potential of the halo.

 We assume that all our halos have Navarro-Frenk-White (NFW) \citep{NFW_1997} density profiles